wncc/learners-space/Python/Week 2/README.md

 * [Assignment 2](https://github.com/abhipaiangle/learners-space/blob/master/Python/Week%202/Week2_Assignment.ipynb)

 This Assignment contains 4 Questions.
-With the content provided in the tutorial, we assume you will be able to solve these problems with ease.
+With the content provided in the tutorial, we assume that you will be able to solve these problems with ease.
 Good Luck!!

 <br> The Assignment 2 notebook will be used for evaluation of the course, hence you are expected to complete them within the week.